Higgs bundles twisted by a vector bundle: The Hitchin morphism for - -twisted - -Higgs bundles

 \begin{proof} Since $b$ does not vanish, $\pi^\an$ is a local biholomorphism, which is equivalent to say that $\pi$ is étale.
 If $\pi$ is étale and $X$ is smooth, $Y_b$ must also be smooth.
 If this $Y_b$ is irreducible, its genus $g'$ is given by the Riemann--Hurwitz formula

 so

 since $\deg \pi = 2$. \end{proof}

 \begin{rmk} Of course, the existence of nonvanishing sections in $\BB$ is not guaranteed a priori.
-We expect that if $V$ satisfies certain conditions, nonvanishing sections can be found generically.
-We will study this problem in future work. \end{rmk}
+We expect that if $V$ satisfies certain conditions, nonvanishing sections can be found generically, however the question remains open. \end{rmk}